 14 Healthy Eating During Pregnancy Might Be Difficult

-All of these diet modifications can make it difficult for mothers to eat a well-balanced diet during their pregnancy.
+These barriers can make it difficult for mothers to eat a well-balanced diet during their pregnancy.
 It is important to both acknowledge these difficulties and use strategies to reduce their negative effects in order to support healthy weight gain and minimize development issues.

 You Will Learn: